pawarherschel/UniOfAalto2ndPhase/creative.typ

 Cat tokens can only be placed in the current hex, and they can't be moved.
 There is no max cat per hex; however, the maximum number of cats per board is calculated using @MaxCat.

-Unless otherwise stated, the cat modifiers only apply if the action card is used in a hex with a cat token.
-The cat modifiers are applied for each cat token in the hex.

 $
   "Max number of cats per board" = floor("number of hexes in the map" * 1.5)
 $ <MaxCat>